glancing/no-ticket/README.md

 # no-ticket
-Solve new ticket JS on supreme
+Solve new ticket JS anti bot on supreme